 Georgetown University is the nation’s oldest Catholic and Jesuit university.
 Drawing upon the 450-year-old legacy of Jesuit education, we provide students with a world-class learning experience focused on educating the whole person through exposure to different faiths, cultures, and beliefs.
-The Ignatian Hoya Biomedical Academic Scholarship awards $15,000 for one academic year to newly-admitted students who graduated from a Jesuit college/university and represent the Ignatian ideals in their personal accomplishments.
+The Ignatian Hoya Biomedical Academic Scholarship awards 20% of tuition costs for one academic year to newly-admitted students who represent the Ignatian ideals in their personal accomplishments.

 Segal AmeriCorps Education Award

 BGE is proud to foster a culture of service among our students and alumni.
 We are pleased to announce that we are an education partner with the Segal AmeriCorps Education Award.
 Starting Fall 2019, recipients of the full-time Segal AmeriCorps Education Award will receive a 100% matching scholarship in the first semester the student is enrolled.